A practical guide to Gorgias field conditions for ticket fields setup (2026)

 This system is great for creating structured workflows.
 You can even use Ticket Fields as conditions in your main Rules engine to automate things, like assigning all tickets with a "VIP Customer" field to a senior support team.

-This is where bringing in AI can offer a much smarter and more scalable way forward.
+This is where bringing in AI can offer a complementary and scalable way forward for teams with high ticket volumes.

 Going beyond a manual setup with AI

-Building rules by hand is a decent start, but real efficiency comes from a system that can understand the context of a conversation on its own.
-Instead of waiting for an agent to pick the right category to trigger a workflow, an AI can analyze the customer's message and handle the whole process automatically.
+Building rules by hand is an excellent foundation, and real efficiency comes from systems that can understand the context of a conversation automatically.
+Instead of relying solely on manual input to trigger a workflow, an AI can analyze the customer's message and support the process.

 That's exactly what eesel AI does.
-By integrating with your Gorgias helpdesk, eesel AI works with your existing setup, so you don't have to switch platforms.
+By integrating with your Gorgias helpdesk, eesel AI works within your existing setup to enhance the experience.

 Let AI handle tedious classification and data entry

-Using products like AI Triage and AI Agent, eesel AI reads incoming tickets, figures out what the customer wants, and takes action automatically.
+Using products like AI Triage and AI Agent, eesel AI reads incoming tickets, understands the customer's intent, and helps organize the data.

-• Automated field population: Forget about agents having to manually select "Contact Reason: Shipping Issue." eesel AI reads a message like "Where is my order??" and automatically sets the ticket field for you.
-This gets rid of human error and makes your data 100% consistent.
+• Automated field population: eesel AI can read a message and automatically set the appropriate ticket field for you.
+This supports your agents and helps ensure your data is consistently categorized.

 This image shows an AI automatically resolving a customer query, enhancing the Gorgias field conditions for ticket fields setup by removing manual classification.